 20. Supplemental Examinations

-20.1 Supplemental Examinations at the Royal Military College of Canada will be held at dates and times specified in the Supplemental Examination timetables.
+20.1 Supplemental Examinations at the RMC of Canada will be held at dates and times specified in the Supplemental Examination timetables.

 20.2 Both the original mark and the mark for any supplemental examinations will be shown on the student's transcript.

 20.3 Unless precluded by Faculty Council, a Full-time student will be granted the option of writing Supplemental Examinations, provided that:

 - the student's mark in the course is less than 50% but greater than or equal to 40%; and

 - the student's overall Term Average is not less than 50%.

 20.4 A Full-time student will not be permitted to write more than two (2) Supplemental Examinations in any term.